-Her passion for the protection of Mount Hood is rooted in her childhood memories.
-Her father settled on Cooper Spur Road in 1908, and she has spent most of her life on the north side of the mountain.
+Kate’s passion for the protection of Mount Hood was rooted in her childhood memories.
+Her father settled on Cooper Spur Road in 1908, and she spent most of her life on the north side of the mountain.

-Kate is a founding board director of Hood River Valley Residents Committee, and is a former member of the Columbia River Gorge Commission.
+Kate was a founding board director of Hood River Valley Residents Committee, and was a former member of the Columbia River Gorge Commission.